 To facilitate the discussion, we denote $\bar{F}_T=\sumT f_t(\x_t)$ and $\bar{F}_{T,i}=\sumT f_t(\x_{t,i})$.
 We use R-OGD as the expert algorithm (Algorithm \ref{alg:expert}) and Hedge with surrogate loss

-as the meta-algorithm (Algorithm \ref{alg:meta}).
+as the meta algorithm (Algorithm \ref{alg:meta}).
 The following Lemma considers the regret of a single expert and shows that R-OGD achieves a small-loss dynamic regret on geodesic metric spaces. \begin{lemma} Suppose all losses are $L$-gsc-smooth and non-negative on $\M$.
 Under Assumptions \ref{hada}, \ref{diam}, by choosing any step size $\eta\leq \frac{1}{2{\zeta}L}$, R-OGD achieves $O\left(\frac{P_T}{\eta}+\eta F_T\right)$ regret. \end{lemma}

-Again, we can not directly set $\textstyle\eta=O\lt(\frac{1+P_T}{F_T}\rt)$ because $P_T$ is unknown, which is precisely why we need the meta-algorithm.
+Again, we can not directly set $\textstyle\eta=O\lt(\frac{1+P_T}{F_T}\rt)$ because $P_T$ is unknown, which is precisely why we need the meta algorithm.
 The meta-regret of Hedge is as follows. \begin{lemma} Suppose all losses are $L$-gsc-smooth and non-negative on $\M$.
-Under Assumptions \ref{hada}, \ref{diam}, by setting the learning rate of Hedge as $\beta=\sqrt{\frac{(2+\ln N)}{D^2\bar{F}_T}}$, the regret of the meta-algorithm satisfies
+Under Assumptions \ref{hada}, \ref{diam}, by setting the learning rate of Hedge as $\beta=\sqrt{\frac{(2+\ln N)}{D^2\bar{F}_T}}$, the regret of the meta algorithm satisfies